 With a better customer service experience, publishers will enjoy a better reputation and retention rates.
 All queries and complaints can be attended to all day long and all year round.

 With AI chatbots, potential losses can be turned into lifetime customers.
-And this is achieved without requiring a human to be on duty 24 hours a day.
+This is achieved without requiring a human to be on duty 24 hours a day.

 Publishers can use AI to create a virtual reality (VR) or augmented reality (AR) experience that adds value to their publication.

 With this latest tech offering, publishers can entice more readers to make a purchase.